concrest/ptv-xserver-exporter/readme.md

 docker pull concrest/ptv-xserver-exporter:latest
 ```

-You must provide at least `METRICS_API_URL` environment variable to point the exporter at a specific xServer instance.
+You must provide at least the `METRICS_API_URL` environment variable to point the exporter at a specific xServer instance.
 The following command runs the latest exporter version, pointing to a servername, and exposes the metrics port so a Prometheus instance outside of Docker can scrape the exporter:

 ```console
 docker run --rm -d -p 9562:9562 -e "METRICS_API_URL=http://servername:50010/xmap/pages/moduleCommand.jsp?status=json" concrest/ptv-xserver-exporter:latest